 In stark contrast, the sugar from whole fruits is combined with all the other nutrients, which all work together to give the human body exactly what it requires.

-In fact, a study was carried out on 17 people over a 3 to 6 month period eating 20 servings of fruit a day.
+There is a study that was carried out on 17 people over a 3 to 6 month period eating 20 servings of fruit a day.

 Calories: how much to eat?